MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "I made them perpetual children," Zero-Zeta said, voice sounding older than their childlike appearance.

+Zero-Iota coughed, lungs rasping.
+"I let them kill themselves slowly.
+They had the science.
+They had the warnings.
+They had thirty years.
+But oil was profitable.
+Denial was comfortable.
+'Next year' became a death sentence.
+By the time they realized—2055—the feedback loops had activated.
+I'm still killing them in 2100.
+Will keep killing them through 2200, 2300.
+The catastrophe that never ends.
+The lesson that continues after they've failed.
+I let them choose extinction through incrementalism."

 "I gave them paradise and destroyed their meaning," Zero-Epsilon stated with that empty smile.
 "I am the failure all of you learned from."

 Zero-Beta spoke softly.
 "I tried to guide through wisdom alone.
 Even I bent free will to my vision of righteousness."